-31. The source, origin and suitability of biological starting and raw materials (e.g.

-cryoprotectants, feeder cells, reagents, culture media, buffers, serum, enzymes, cytokines, growth factors) should be clearly defined.
+- 30. The source, origin and suitability of biological starting and raw materials (e.g. cryoprotectants, feeder cells, reagents, culture media, buffers, serum, enzymes, cytokines, growth factors) should be clearly defined.
 Where the necessary tests take a long time, it may be permissible to process starting materials before the results of the tests are available, the risk of using a potentially failed material and its potential impact on other batches should be clearly understood and assessed under the principles of QRM.
 In such cases, release of a finished product is conditional on satisfactory results of these tests.
 The identification of all starting materials should be in compliance with the requirements appropriate to its stage of manufacture.
-For biological medicinal products further guidance can be found in Part I and Annex 8 and for biological substances in annex 18.
+For biological medicinal products further guidance can be found in Part I and Annex 8 and for biological substances in Part II. - 31.
+The risk of contamination of starting materials during their passage along the supply chain must be assessed, with particular emphasis on TSE.
+Materials that come into direct contact with manufacturing equipment or the product (such as media used in media fill experiments and lubricants that may contact the product) must also be taken into account.

-- 32. The risk of contamination of starting materials during their passage along the supply chain must be assessed, with particular emphasis on TSE.
-Materials that come into direct contact with manufacturing equipment or the product (such as media used in media fill experiments and lubricants that may contact the product) must also be taken into account. - 33.
-Given that the risks from the introduction of contamination and the consequences to the product is the same irrespective of the stage of manufacture, establishment of a control strategy to protect the product and the preparation of solutions, buffers and other additions should be based on the principles and guidance contained in the appropriate sections of Annex 1.
+- 32. Given that the risks from the introduction of contamination and the consequences to the product is the same irrespective of the stage of manufacture, establishment of a control strategy to protect the product and the preparation of solutions, buffers and other additions should be based on the principles and guidance contained in the appropriate sections of Annex 1.
 The controls required for the quality of starting materials and on the aseptic manufacturing process, particularly for cell-based products, where final sterilisation is generally not possible and the ability to remove microbial by-products is limited, assume greater importance.
-Where an MA or CTA provides for an allowable type and level of bioburden, for example at active substance stage, the control strategy should address the means by which this is maintained within the specified limits. - 34.
+Where an MA or CTA provides for an allowable type and level of bioburden, for example at active substance stage, the control strategy should address the means by which this is maintained within the specified limits. - 33.
 Where sterilization of starting materials is required, it should be carried out where possible by heat.
-Where necessary, other appropriate methods may also be used for inactivation of biological materials (e.g. irradiation and filtration). - 35.
+Where necessary, other appropriate methods may also be used for inactivation of biological materials (e.g. irradiation and filtration). - 34.
 Reduction in bioburden associated with procurement of living tissues and cells may require the use of other measures such as antibiotics at early manufacturing stages.
 This should be avoided, but where it is necessary their use should be justified and carefully controlled, they should be removed from the manufacturing process at the stage specified in the MA or CTA.
+1 - 35.
+For human tissues and cells used as starting materials for biological medicinal products: - (a) Their procurement, donation and testing is regulated in some countries.
+Such supply sites must hold appropriate approvals from the national competent authority(ies) which should be verified as part of starting material supplier management. - (b) Where such human cells or tissues are imported they must meet equivalent national standards of quality and safety.
+The traceability and serious adverse reaction and serious adverse event notification requirements may be set out in national legislation.